dagolovach/simple-send-email/README.md

 * [Contact](#contact)

 ## General info
-Just a simple sctipt to send email using gmail account.
+Just a simple script to send email using gmail account.
-Requres to generate the Gmail app password
+Requires to generate the Gmail app password

 More info about gmail account set up [here](https://dmitrygolovach.com/python-simple-email-gmail/)